-This setting is automatically selected if you select a Cut Server or a Zünd G3- or S3-series cutter.
+This setting is automatically selected if you select a cutter that is supported by Fiery XF Cut Server.
 Clear the check box if you do not want the cut data to be sent automatically to the cutter after printing.

-- 5 Do one of the following: - Define how many cut marks are positioned along the horizontal and vertical edges of the image.
-Enter "0" in the appropriate edit box if you do not want cut marks along either the top/bottom or left/right edges or your job. - Define the minimum distance between cut marks.
-This setting can result in a larger gap between the last cut mark and the corner of the image if the length of the edge is not exactly divisible by the defined distance. - 6 Select a cut marks color.
+- 6 Do one of the following: - Define how many cut marks are positioned along the horizontal and vertical edges of the image. - Define the minimum distance between cut marks.
+This setting can result in a larger gap between the last cut mark and the corner of the image if the length of the edge is not exactly divisible by the defined distance. - 7 Select a cut marks color.